 Keith Williams is to retire as CEO of British Airways next year.
 He will be replaced by Alex Cruz, who is currently CEO of Vueling, IAG’s Barcelona-based low cost carrier.
-(This is not in the slide pack but was announced separately.)

 The contribution of Avios to cost savings and profit improvement was €20m over budget, partially due to “improved access to capacity”

 Total IAG fleet to grow from 483 aircraft today to 578 by 2020

 15%-25% of savings from falling fuel prices are expected to be ‘retained’, the remainder will pass through into lower fares

 “Every 5 minutes over 6 IAG aircraft depart and AGL issues over 1 million Avios”